nixworks/public/news/2005/02/28/index.md

 ##### Ukraine
 ### [ In Ukraine, "Razom nas bahato", a song that was written in support of the Orange Revolution that led Viktor Yushchenko to presidency, is selected as the country's entry in the Eurovision Song Contest.
 Band Greenjolly will present it. ](/news/2005/02/28/in-ukraine-razom-nas-bahato-a-song-that-was-written-in-support-of-the-orange-revolution-that-led-viktor-yushchenko-to-presidency-is-se.md)
-_Context: Razom nas bahato, Orange Revolution, Ukraine, Greenjolly, Viktor Yushchenko, Eurovision Song Contest_
+_Context: Orange Revolution, Greenjolly, Viktor Yushchenko, Razom nas bahato, Ukraine, Eurovision Song Contest_

 ##### Ukraine
 ### [ Ukraine's government also trims the retirement benefits of the ex-president Leonid Kuchma ](/news/2005/02/28/ukraine-s-government-also-trims-the-retirement-benefits-of-the-ex-president-leonid-kuchma.md)
-_Context: Leonid Kuchma, Ukraine, retirement_
+_Context: Leonid Kuchma, retirement, Ukraine_

 ##### Georgiy Gongadze
 ### [ Police in Ukraine states that they have identified people who kidnapped and killed journalist Georgiy Gongadze in September 2000 ](/news/2005/02/28/police-in-ukraine-states-that-they-have-identified-people-who-kidnapped-and-killed-journalist-georgiy-gongadze-in-september-2000.md)
-_Context: Georgiy Gongadze, 2000_
+_Context: 2000, Georgiy Gongadze_

 ##### Botswana
 ### [ In Botswana, high court allows Australian professor Kenneth Good to remain in the country when he appeals against deportation.
 President Festus Mogae declared him an illegal immigrant when he criticized the government in a lecture ](/news/2005/02/28/in-botswana-high-court-allows-australian-professor-kenneth-good-to-remain-in-the-country-when-he-appeals-against-deportation-president-fe.md)
-_Context: deportees, Botswana, illegal immigrant, Festus Mogae_
+_Context: Botswana, deportees, illegal immigrant, Festus Mogae_

 ##### Cte d'Ivoire
 ### [ In Cte d'Ivoire there are new clashes between rebels and government forces.
 United Nations peacekeepers try to intervene.
 Rebels state the that peace effort is now finished ](/news/2005/02/28/in-cote-d-ivoire-there-are-new-clashes-between-rebels-and-government-forces-united-nations-peacekeepers-try-to-intervene-rebels-state-the.md)